 In addition to its checking accounts, Chase also has a handful of savings accounts for you to choose from: two standard savings accounts and certificates of deposit (CDs).
 (If you want a money market account, you’ll need to go elsewhere.)

 The Total Savings account has a low monthly maintenance fee, which you can waive by keeping a $1,000 account balance.
 Another option for waiving the fee?
 Linking your Total Savings account to a Total Business Checking account.
 Pretty easy.
 While it does earn some interest, the APY for Total Savings is quite low.

 For a shot at a higher (but still low) APY, you can opt for Premier Savings instead.
 In this account, the more you save, the higher your APY.
 And you’ll need a healthy account balance to waive the monthly service fee.
 Waiving the fee requires a $25,000 average balance, or you can link your account to a Performance Business Checking, Analysis Business Checking, or Platinum Business Checking account.

-If you want to really get the most out of your savings, though, you’ll want to look at Chase’s certificates of deposit.
-While the starting APY is still quite low, the maximum APY is competitive.
-Just remember, you won’t be able to add or withdraw funds for the length of your term—between 3 and 120 months, depending on what term you choose.
+Your final savings option?
+Chase’s certificates of deposit.
+But, uh, the APY on these isn’t that great.
+The starting APY is quite low, and even the maximum APY is way lower than you can find from other banks.
+And remember, you won’t be able to add or withdraw funds for the length of your term—between 1 and 120 months, depending on what term you choose.

 Any of this sound tempting?
 Then let’s figure out if you should take the plunge to apply with Chase.